TBC: The Tiny Binary Computer

 SUB <addr> 2xx Subtract.
 The contents of memory at address <addr> are subtracted from the accumulator.
 An Overflow machine-check occurs if the result is greater than 2047 or less than -2048; the truncated result is stored in the accumulator.

-STO <addr> 3xx Store.
+STA <addr> 3xx Store accumulator.
 The contents of the accumulator are stored in memory at address <addr>; the previous contents of memory at <addr> are lost.
-The mnemonic STA is accepted as a synonym for STO.
+The mnemonic STO is accepted as a synonym for STA.

 LDA <addr> 5xx Load accumulator.
 The contents of memory at address <addr> are loaded into the accumulator; the previous contents of the accumulator are lost.